glopzel/upload-boom-team/README.md

 # Ideas to implement

-- limit number of likes that a user can give
+- limit number of likes that a user can give to a post or a comment
 - add liking comments feature

 # Run